jusn835/QuickNote/README.txt

 # QuickNote by Justin R.
 #
-# Formatted notes with
+# Formatted note taking
-# any text editor.
+# with any text editor.
 #
 # License: GPLv3
 #